-The sampling design for annual site inspections is motivated by the desire to substantially reduce the sampling effort following a period of demonstrated success in meeting the performance standards.
-This approach differs substantially from the sampling design for full monitoring, which is based on the ability to detect a specified difference between Wheeler North Reef and the reference reefs (i.e., effect size) with a desired level of statistical power and confidence.
+The sampling design for annual site inspections is motivated by the desire to substantially reduce the sampling effort following a period of demonstrated success in meeting the performance standards while at the same time serving to identify any noncompliance with the performance standards as required by the SONGS permit.
+The sampling design for annual site inspections differs substantially from the sampling design for full monitoring, which is based on the ability to detect a specified difference between Wheeler North Reef and the reference reefs (i.e., effect size) with a desired level of statistical power and confidence.
 The rationale for this difference is that the premise during full monitoring (which was implemented immediately after artificial reef construction) is that Wheeler North Reef is not performing similar to reference reefs, whereas the premise during the period of annual site inspections is that Wheeler North Reef is performing similar to reference reefs.

-The goal of a substantial reduction in sample size envisioned for annual site inspections could mean that there will be less assurance of correctly identifying whether or not reefs are similar with respect to the relative performance standards than with full monitoring.
-This outcome would certainly be true when assessing similarity using the inferential statistical approach described above for full monitoring.
-As a result, reductions in the sample size for annual site inspections need to be balanced by the SONGS Permit requirement that annual site inspections "serve to identify any noncompliance with the performance standards".
-To meet this need we developed a non-statistical approach for determining similarity among reefs during annual site inspections that is based on the premise that the reefs are similar.
+The substantial reduction in sample size with annual site inspections means that there will be less assurance of correctly identifying whether or not reefs are similar with respect to the relative performance standards when similarity is assessed using the inferential statistical approach described above for full monitoring.
+Because reductions in sample size for annual site inspections need to be balanced by the requirement that annual site inspections "identify any noncompliance with the performance standards", we developed a non-statistical approach for determining similarity among reefs during annual site inspections that is based on the premise that the reefs are similar.
 Determining how best to reduce the sampling effort for annual site inspections using this approach depends on whether a given performance standard is evaluated using data collected in transect surveys and/or data obtained from fish collections.

 Transect surveys: Analyses of transect data from Wheeler North Reef, San Mateo and Barn collected from 2009 - 2021 were used to determine the minimum number and spatial distribution of transects needed during annual site inspections to assess the relative performance standards evaluated using transect data.
-Performance standard #18, which requires the important functions of Wheeler North Reef not be impaired by undesirable or invasive benthic species, was not included in this analysis because it requires a different sampling design that includes data collected from all three phases of Wheeler North Reef (unlike the other relative performance standards, the evaluation of standard #18 is based on data collected from the same suite of transects used to evaluate the absolute performance standards for kelp area and fish standing stock).
+Performance standard #18, which requires the important functions of Wheeler North Reef not be impaired by undesirable or invasive benthic species, was not included in this analysis because it requires a different sampling design that includes data collected from all three phases of Wheeler North Reef.
 In addition to optimizing the spatial distribution of sampling, transects for annual site inspections were also chosen to approximate the mean percent cover of hard substrate of each reef because many ecological attributes of kelp forests are strongly correlated with hard substrate availability (Ambrose and Swarbrick 1989, Miller et al. 2018, Castorani et al. 2021).
-Results from these analyses showed that a sample size of 15 spatially distributed unpaired transects reasonably accomplished the goal of determining similarity of the relative performance standards evaluated with transect data using the means test on the 4-year running average (Appendix 1; Table S2, Figures S1, S2).
+Results from these analyses showed that a sample size of 15 spatially distributed unpaired transects reasonably accomplished the goal of determining similarity of the relative performance standards evaluated with transect data using the means test on the 4-year running average (Appendix 1; Table S2).